nikhilnair31/BUILDMODE-Server/README.md

 ## To-Do

-- [ ] Ensure high score for emails using `mail-tester` and private email
 - [ ] Think of better system to track user interest
     - Maybe a graph
     - Track recency for decay and frequency for interest signals